zileo-net/ohdear-healthchecks/README.md

 This library provides bases classes for exposing check results to [OhDear](https://ohdear.app) application monitoring service.
 It follows their [documentation](https://ohdear.app/docs/features/application-health-monitoring) to give you compatible Java classes you can directly format to JSON data and expose through one HTTP endpoint.

 It is very similar to [Dropwizard Health Checks](https://metrics.dropwizard.io/4.2.0/manual/healthchecks.html), but it has a little bit more precise information.
-At least for statuses, as with Dropwizard you'll only get __OK__ or __Not OK__ for choice, while 5 are defined when using OhDear application monitoring.
+At least for statuses, as with Dropwizard you'll only get choice for __OK__ or __Not OK__, while 5 different status are defined when using OhDear application monitoring.

 ## Dependency